- What causes BPH?

 Can BPH cause prostate cancer?

 Researchers have looked into the link between the two conditions to try and establish a direct relationship.
-A meta-analysis of observational research found BPH was associated with an increased risk of prostate cancer.
+In addition, a meta-analysis of observational research found BPH does link with an increased risk of prostate cancer.

 The risk was particularly high in Asian BPH patients.
-16 case-control studies and 10 cohort studies, with 1.6 million participants included in the analysis.
+The analysis included 16 case-control studies and 10 cohort studies, with 1.6 million participants.

 Having BPH increased the risk of developing prostate cancer by 2.9 times.
 However, the study did not provide the absolute number of patients that had both prostate cancer and BPH.

-Other research has reported contradictory findings.
-For example, a study published found men with smaller prostate sizes were less likely to develop prostate cancer and were less likely to develop aggressive prostate cancer.
+Other research shows contradictory findings.
+For example, one study found men with smaller prostate sizes were less likely to develop prostate cancer and were less likely to develop aggressive prostate cancer.

 Prostate cancer tends to develop in the peripheral zone of the prostate, while BPH usually occurs in the transition zone.
 Thus some scientists argue that there cannot be a direct link between the two conditions.

-Men with BPH are more likely to be making regular visits to a urologist and undergoing prostate cancer screenings.
+Men with BPH are more likely to make regular visits to a urologist and undergo prostate cancer screenings.

 This may explain the link between BPH and prostate cancer.
 Family history is another strong risk factor that must be accounted for in research studies.

-For more information on prostate cancer, click here.
+Find out more information on prostate cancer here.

 What are the treatment options for BPH?